Trusted by 100,000+ organizations across the globe

 There is a difference between an IP camera vs. analog in the way they are connected to a power source and an image recording device.

 Analog cameras require separate cabling for power and connectivity.
-Electrical cables are used to supply power and connectivity is via coaxial cable or twisted-pair cabling.
+Electrical security camera cables and connectors are used to supply power and connectivity is via coaxial cable or twisted-pair cabling.
 If the camera also provides audio feeds or incorporates pan, tilt and zoom functionality, each function will require separate dedicated cabling.

-IP cameras only require a single cable for all of those functions.
+IP cameras such as panoramic IP security cameras only require a single cable for all of those functions.
 They can connect to a LAN or WAN via twisted-pair Ethernet or coaxial cable to transmit images.
 They can also source power from the same network using PoE technology over twisted-pair Ethernet cabling.

 Both analog and IP cameras can transmit images wirelessly, provided there is a strong signal.